 Located in the heart of the City of London, Plaisterers’ Hall is a purpose built venue offering all the luxury and ambience of a prestigious venue with the technical facilities of a modern space.

-The current Plasterers Hall opened in November 1972, its décor is of the neo-classical style created by Robert Adam in the 18th century.
-Various Robert Adam designs have been faithfully reproduced in great detail both on plaster and wood, some being taken from his original moulds.
+The current Plaisterers’ Hall, opened in November 1972, reflects the grandeur of a bygone era in an ultra-modern setting.
+Its décor is of the neo-classical style created by Robert Adam in the 18th century with various Robert Adam designs having been faithfully reproduced in great detail both on plaster and wood, some being taken from his original moulds.